 There are some drugs that, once a person stops taking them, can cause serious and dangerous withdrawal symptoms.
 These withdrawal symptoms can be the reason many addicts do not continue with abstinence.
-It is vital that a person seeks medical assistance while going through the process of allowing all drugs to leave the body and help the body adapt to normal functioning without substances.
+It is vital that a person seeks medical assistance while going through the process of drug detox; professionals can help the body adapt to functioning without the drugs.

 What is addiction drug detox?

-Detoxification or ‘detox’ is a medically assisted process of either removing drugs from the body gradually or completely.
-Thus, managing the withdrawal symptoms which arise as a result of the body trying to cope without the drugs they became accustomed.
+Detoxification or ‘detox’ is a medically assisted process of gradually weaning the body off of the drugs.
+Managing the withdrawal symptoms that arise as a result of the body trying to cope without the drugs is the main focus of the medical professional.
 Flushing out and cleansing the body of harmful drugs is a tough but necessary part of addiction recovery.
 The detox symptoms can be severe and frightening for the person as they gradually or suddenly stop taking the drugs which the body had adapted to over the course of the addiction.

 What are the signs or symptoms of withdrawal from drug addiction?